-Google Ads for Veterinarians is an efficient way to bring in more clients to your office!
-When trying to reach new clients using Google Ads your message must be seen by as many relevant local pet owners as possible, looking for your products and services.
+Google Ads for Veterinarians is one of the most efficient ways to bring in more clients to your veterinary clinic!
+When trying to reach new clients, using Google Ads will help your business be seen by as many relevant local pet owners as possible, looking for your products and services.
 In this article, you will be taught how to create your own Google Ads for Veterinarians, and how to optimize your ad to achieve the best results!

-Google Ads are ads that businesses pay for to appear on the top of Google search pages.
+Google Ads are online ads that businesses pay for, to appear at the top of Google search pages.
 Using this online platform will help you reach the right people who search for keywords that match the keywords your products or services offer.
 For example: when searching for the keywords “veterinarian pet exam”, it triggered a Google ad offering this specific service to show up at the top of Google’s search results page.

-The reason that Google Ads for Veterinarians are so powerful, is that there is buyers’ intent behind specific keywords.
+The reason Google Ads for Veterinarians can be so powerful is that there is always a buyer’s intent behind specific keywords.
 Google Ads allows you to target potential clients based on keywords, locations, demographics, and more.
 When using Google Ads, keywords are valuable because you will be able to reach people who are searching for what you are offering at that very moment.

 Unlike social media sites, Google Ads are intentional.
 Someone who searches “local veterinarians” is probably someone who is in need of a Veterinarian for their animal as soon as possible.

 On social media sites like Facebook or Instagram, your clinic’s ads may randomly pop up for users.
-They will likely not buy the product or service that your ad is offering them.
-This is because they did not specifically set out to look/search for a veterinarian.
+They likely won’t buy the product or service that your ad is offering them, because they may not have specifically set out to look or search for a veterinarian.

 Do Google Ads sound like a great idea but you just don’t have time as a Veterinarian?

-Creating a Campaign for Your Google Ads for Veterinarians
+4. Creating a Campaign for Your Google Ads for Vets

 Want us to take over your campaign from here?

 For location settings, select the city and state of your business.
-It is important to note, that if you are a Veterinarian with more than one location for your practice, that you will need to create two separate campaigns so that you can set as many different locations as needed.
+It is important to note, that if you are a Veterinarian with more than one location for your practice, you will need to create two separate campaigns so that you can set as many different locations as needed.

 Need help setting a budget and bidding strategy?

-Next, you will be able to add ad extensions.
-It is a great idea to add ad extensions in order to boost your clickthrough rate by adding additional information to your ads.
+Next, you will be able to include ad assets.
+It is a great idea to add ad assets in order to boost your clickthrough rate by adding additional information to your ads.

 Pet owners who are in search of a veterinarian may want to call an office directly rather than send a message and wait for a response, especially if the matter is urgent.

-Another important Ad Extension is the Lead Form Extension.
-This will allow pet owners to agree to receive information about the services your Google Ads for Veterinarian offer.
+Another important ad asset you can include is lead form assets.
+This will allow pet owners to agree to receive information about the services your Google Ads for Veterinarian offers.

 Since Veterinarians offer many different services you will want to create plenty of different ad groups with each having a specific theme.
-This is because when somebody types something into Google you want to give them an ad that relates as closely as possible to what they typed into Google.
+This is because when somebody types something into Google you want to give them an ad that relates as closely as possible to what they are searching for.

 For example, if someone searches for “vaccinations for my cat”, you want to show them an ad that is about vaccinations for cats.
-This will then lead them to a landing page on your website that is about cat vaccinations.
-You should make your ads are as customized as possible will be essential to get high-quality leads and conversions.
+This will then lead them to a landing page on your website that is about cat vaccinations, therefore making your ads as customized as possible will be essential to get high-quality leads and conversions.

 - There are differences in match types for your keywords including: